Hopac/Hopac/Docs/Programming.md

 overhead compared to non-selective immediate operations.
 But in the case only primitive alternatives are used, there is no extra overhead.
-This is a fortunate feature of Hopac as it makes it more appealing to provide interfaces to concurrent program modules using composable alternatives rather than non-composable immediate operations.
+This is a fortunate feature of Hopac as it makes it more appealing to provide interfaces to concurrent program modules using abstract composable alternatives rather than non-composable immediate operations.

 ### Choose and Wrap